aspose-zip/Aspose.ZIP-Products/zip/net/zip-file/_index.md

 API supports archiving multiple files and folders with different encryption such as Traditional Encryption, AES128, AES192 and AES256 encryption.
 Process is same as of images and PDF archiving other than related encryption object.

-{{% blocks/products/pf/feature-page-code h3="C# Code for archiving multiple files with encryption" %}}
+{{% blocks/products/pf/feature-page-code h3="C# Code for Archiving Multiple Files with Encryption" %}}

 {{< gist "aspose-com-gists" "0e82250e6c3615557aaa48b2fee2486d" "create-zip-multiple-files-with-password.cs" >}}